 Sudo reads the /etc/ldap.conf file for LDAP-specific configuration.
-Typically, this file is shared between different LDAP-aware clients.
+Typically, this file is shared amongst different LDAP-aware clients.
 As such, most of the settings are not sudo-specific.
 Note that sudo parses /etc/ldap.conf itself and may support options that differ from those described in the system's ldap.conf(8) manual.
-The path to ldap.conf may be overridden via the ldap_conf plugin argument in sudo.conf(5).